Sterols 3. Sterols and their Conjugates

 Usually, the sterol acyl-glycosides are present at concentrations that are two- to tenfold greater than those of the non-acylated forms, and they are known to be located in the plasma membrane, tonoplasts and endoplasmic reticulum.
 The nature of the fatty acid component in the acyl sterol glycosides can vary as well as the hydroxyl group to which they are linked, although it is most often position 6 of the glucose moiety.
 In potato tubers, the 6'-palmitoyl-β-D-glucoside of β-sitosterol is the major species, while the corresponding linoleate derivative predominates in soybeans.

 Sterol glycosides appear to be necessary for the pathogenicity of certain fungi, and ergosterol glycosides such as ergosterol 3β‑D‑glucoside are troublesome components of plant fungal pathogens.
-They enable the organisms to resist oxidative and pH stresses, and they have functions in cell recycling and membrane dynamics.
+They enable the organisms to resist oxidative and pH stresses, and they take part in cell recycling and membrane dynamics.

 Sterol glycosides have only rarely been reported from organisms other than plants and fungi, although some bacteria such as the gram-negative bacterium Helicobacter pylori and Borrelia burgdorferi, the causative agent of Lyme disease produce cholesterol glucoside from host cholesterol during infection.
 On the other hand, cholesteryl glucoside has been found as a natural component of a few animal tissues, and through acting as immunoadjuvants, sterol glycosides are reported to be efficacious in protecting animal hosts against lethal Cryptococcal infections.
 In the human diet, sterol glycosides have potential benefits in that like free sterols they inhibit the absorption of cholesterol from the gut and reduce the plasma cholesterol levels.
 The fatty acids are removed from sterol acyl-glycosides by enzymes in the intestine.